chromium/subspace/PRINCIPLES.md

       banned.
     * We will provide vocabulary types for returning a success-or-failure and a value-or-none.
 1. Traits, SFINAE and type tags to define behaviour on data.
 No inheritance.
+All classes are marked `final`.
     * Inheritance is [no longer
       needed](https://en.cppreference.com/w/cpp/language/ebo).
     * We will provide a public set of traits with defined behaviour and tools or